afska/gba-remote-play/README.md

 Instead of _RGBA32_, the GBA understands _RGB555_ (or _15bpp color_), which means 5 bits for red, 5 for green, and 5 for blue with no alpha channel.
 As it's a little-endian system, first one is red.

-To draw those colors on the screen, it supports 3 [several bitmap modes](https://www.coranac.com/tonc/text/bitmaps.htm).
-For this project, I used _mode 4_, where each pixel is an 8-bit reference to a palette of 256 different 15bpp colors.
+To draw those colors on the screen, it supports 3 [different bitmap modes](https://www.coranac.com/tonc/text/bitmaps.htm).
+For this project, I used _mode 4_, where each pixel is an **8-bit** reference to a palette of **256** 15bpp colors.
 The only consideration to have when using mode 4 is that VRAM doesn't support 8-bit writes, so you have to read first what's on the address to rewrite the complete halfword/word.

 <p align="center">
   <i>15bpp color representation</i>